What Is Diabetic Retinopathy?

 What are the symptoms?

 You can have diabetic retinopathy without knowing it.
 There is often no pain and no outward sign.
 Over time, you may notice blurring or some vision loss.
 Some people have trouble seeing at night or see spots or floaters.
 Symptoms may come and go.
-Early treatment and good control of risk factors may help prevent vision loss or blindness.
+Early treatment and good control of risk factors are key.
+They may help prevent vision loss or blindness.

 What can you do?

 Have your eyes checked at least once a year by an eye specialist.
 Your healthcare provider will tell you when and how often you need these exams.
-You can also help control your diabetes through:
+You can also help control your diabetes by:

 If you already have diabetic retinopathy, these same steps may help you control it, too.
 But don't do exercises that raise your blood pressure quickly.
 This includes exercises that involve heavy lifting, holding your breath, or straining.